deestbie/console-docs/docs/venom/publishlivestream.md

 * Define a [Video Property](createproperty.md)
 * Define a [Video Collection](createcollection.md)

 ## PART 2: CREATE VIDEO PROFILE (for LIVE STREAM)

-This section shows you how to publish a live stream.
+The following tutorial illustrates how to publish a live stream that is hosted on an external streaming Media Server or Content Delivery Network (CDN).
 You will:

 * Define video metadata (i.e., title, description, pre stream / post stream text, and tags).
 * Set the property and collection the live stream will be contained in.